 Plan and Communicate Corporate Strategy from Different Perspectives

-Kaplan and Norton developed the Balanced Scorecard and the Strategy Map in 1996 (Strategy and Leadership, Kaplan and Norton 2004).
-The Strategy Map extends the Balanced Scorecard approach in order to clarify corporate strategy, using four perspectives and their 'cause and effect' relationship.
+The Strategy Map extends the Balanced Scorecard approach in order to clarify corporate strategy, using four perspectives and their 'Cause & Effect' relationship.
 The four perspectives are:

 - Internal Business Process